Daine Danielson

 Find me on LinkedIn

 Daine grew up in San Francisco as the son of professional musicians.
-A prolific pianist and composer, he has trained in classical and improvisational piano since age four.
-At his company Whitekoat, he is known for nourishing a culture of mutual compassion, unrelenting inquiry, and gratitude as a foundational principle.
+A pianist and composer, he has trained in classical and improvisational piano since age four.
+As cofounder and chief architect of the medical AI company Whitekoat, Inc., he is known for nourishing a culture of mutual compassion, unrelenting inquiry, and gratitude as a foundational principle.

-"My work is to detect the 'undetectable': the most subtle elementary particles known to exist.
-Through this I aim to make a safer world, by harnessing fundamental physics to expose hidden threats of nuclear war."
+"My work is to detect the 'undetectable': the most subtle elementary particles believed to exist.
+Through this I aim to expand our practical knowledge of the fundamental constituents of the universe."

 – Daine Danielson